-Akathisia is a common drug-induced movement disorder.
-Akathisia is defined as a condition that causes an inner feeling of restlessness and the urge to move.
+Akathisia, a prevalent drug-induced movement disorder, is characterized by inner restlessness and an irresistible urge to move.
 It can occur after starting a new medication, increasing the dose, or switching to another medication.
 It is commonly associated with, but not limited to antipsychotic use.
-Tacrolimus (TAC) is an immunosuppressant that has been proven to prevent acute rejection after solid organ transplantation.
-Despite having dramatically improved survival after solid organ transplantation, TAC is associated with a number of neurological side effects, which have been demonstrated to have a significant impact on patients' quality of life.
+Tacrolimus (TAC), an immunosuppressant vital for preventing acute rejection post-solid organ transplantation, has been linked to various neurological side effects.
 Neurotoxic side effects of TAC may include headache, seizures, tremor, encephalopathy, and peripheral pain.
-Tacrolimus-induced Akathisia in a post-cardiac transplant patient.
-The patient was started on TAC after a heart transplant.
-After that, the patient began to feel restless and unable to sit still, with the urge to move.
-The symptoms became so severe that they interfered with the daily activities.
-Based on her symptoms and the temporal relationship with the onset of TAC, and excluding other causes and medications that could cause Akathisia, a diagnosis of Tacrolimus-induced Akathisia was made, and the patient was treated for Akathisia.
+This report details a case of tacrolimus-induced akathisia in a post-cardiac transplant patient, emphasizing the need for heightened clinical suspicion and awareness of this underreported phenomenon.
+The patient's symptoms, including restlessness and an inability to sit still, were exacerbated by TAC, prompting a diagnosis and subsequent treatment for akathisia.